lucasKoyama/on-cet/README.md

 <!-- TASKS / CHALLENGES -->
 <details>
   <summary>Responsive page</summary>
 The page was developed responsively, adapting to different screen sizes and devices.
 This ensures a consistent and pleasant experience for users, regardless of the device they are using.
 </details>

 <details>
   <summary>Show & Hide header on page scroll</summary>
 The page header is hidden when scrolling down and displayed again when scrolling up.
 This provides a more immersive experience and allows page content to be viewed without distractions.
 </details>

 <details>
   <summary>Parallax</summary>

-  Utilizei o efeito de parallax no início da landing page.
-Isso cria uma sensação de profundidade e movimento à medida que o usuário rola pela página.
-O parallax é aplicado a elementos como imagens de fundo, criando um efeito visual atraente prendendo a atenção do usuário a página.
+I used the parallax effect at the beginning of the landing page.
+This creates a sense of depth and movement as the user scrolls through the page.
+Parallax is applied to elements such as background images, creating an attractive visual effect that keeps the user's attention on the page.
 </details>

 <details>
   <summary>Animations on page scroll</summary>

-  Adicionei animações sutis aos elementos da página à medida que o usuário rola pelo conteúdo.
-Essas animações ajudam a guiar a atenção do usuário e tornam a experiência mais dinâmica e envolvente.
+I added subtle animations to page elements as the user scrolls through the content.
+These animations help guide the user's attention and make the experience more dynamic and engaging.
 </details>

 <details>
   <summary>Images carousel</summary>

-  Implementei um carousel de imagens que exibe diferentes projetos realizados pela empresa de Engenharia Civil.
-Os usuários podem navegar pelas imagens usando os controles do carousel.
-Isso permite que a empresa mostre sua expertise e projetos de forma interativa.
+I implemented an image carousel that displays different projects carried out by the Civil Engineering company.
+Users can navigate through images using the carousel controls.
+This allows the company to showcase its expertise and projects in an interactive way.
 </details>

 <details>
   <summary>Big Numbers Effect</summary>

-  Incluí um efeito de "Big Numbers" para destacar as conquistas da empresa em grandes números.
-Esses números são exibidos de forma animada, chamando a atenção do usuário e transmitindo a experiência e credibilidade da empresa.
+I included a "Big Numbers" effect to highlight the company's achievements in large numbers.
+These numbers are displayed in an animated way, catching the user's attention and conveying the company's experience and credibility.
 </details>

 <details>
   <summary>Whatsapp and Instagram redirect</summary>

-  Adicionei botões de redirecionamento para o WhatsApp e Instagram da empresa.
-Ao clicar nesses botões, os usuários são direcionados para as respectivas plataformas, permitindo que eles entrem em contato facilmente ou acessem mais informações sobre a empresa.
+I added redirect buttons for the company's WhatsApp and Instagram.
+By clicking these buttons, users are redirected to the respective platforms, allowing them to easily get in touch or access more information about the company.
 </details>

 ## 🛠️ Tools used